-Gap: At the Left Hand of Odin will be released exclusively as as a standard hardcover edition limited to 300 copies.
-The book will be bound in rustic linen cloth, with brown end-papers and hand-sewn spine The text, beautifully printed in cream-colored paper, comes accompanied by many illustrations and diagrams.
+Gap: At the Left Hand of Odin is available exclusively as as a standard hardcover edition limited to 400 copies.
+The book is bound in rustic linen cloth, with brown end-papers and hand-sewn spine The text, beautifully printed in cream-colored paper, comes accompanied by many illustrations and diagrams.

 Specifications: 225 pages, 120 g. cream paper, Octavo format (148x210 mm), 140 g. brown endpapers.
 Hand-sewn spine, bound in linen cloth.
 Cover embedded with the book's title and the Black Sun of Chaos symbol.

 Modern Norse paganism is known by many names: Ásatrú, Trot, Oðinnism/Wotanism, Fornsidr (Forn Sidr)...
 All these words indicate the current stage of the life of the Tradition, but each still has its own nuances and shades.
 What they have in common though is that they are mainly focused on a rich mythological and archaeological Norse heritage, sometimes "specializing" in various temporal and geographical borders (continental Germans or Scandinavians) in order to revive, with different variations, a common Germanic tradition, supplementing their already modern interpretations, often debatable.
 Gap: At the Left Hand of Odin is a diary compilation of several years of research, practice and immersion in a particular direction within Oðinnism (Norse Tradition), which the author calls the Path through the Dark Side of the Ash (Yggdrasil): Svarte Aske.